What are white collar crimes?

 - Forgery and counterfeiting

 Charges: Forgery and counterfeiting of registration plates – Case dismissed

 Rhode Island State Police stopped a Mercedes Benz for an observed traffic violation.
 The operator produced a valid Vermont driver’s license, but had an out-of-state, non-extraditable warrant in Georgia for identity fraud.
 The vehicle appeared to be registered in Texas, as demonstrated by a temporary Texas tag.
 A check of the registration indicated that it belonged to a tractor trailer freight liner, and not a Mercedes sedan.
 Upon further examination, police determined that the temporary tag contained a number of inconsistencies, prompting suspicions that the tag was counterfeit.
 Police arrested the man and charged him with the misdemeanor offense of Forgery and Counterfeiting of Registration Plates.
 He retained Rhode Island Criminal Defense Lawyer, John L. Calcagni III, to defend him in this matter.
 Attorney Calcagni obtained and produced evidence proving that the man had borrowed a car from a friend.
 Additional evidence showed that the vehicle owner recently bought the car and received the apparently fake temporary registration tag from the automobile dealership.
 This showed that the man had no knowledge or reason to know that the vehicle as not properly registered and that its registration plate was counterfeit.
 Accordingly, Attorney Calcagni successfully persuaded prosecutors to dismiss the charges against his client.
 The matter has since been sealed and removed from the man’s record.

-If you have been charged with a white collar crime and need expert legal representation, contact the RI/MA white collar crime defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with a white-collar crime and need expert legal representation, contact the Rhode Island white collar crime defense attorneys at the Law Office of John L. Calcagni, III by email or call today at (401) 351-5100 to schedule a free consultation.